 academic support programs

 - The Academic Excellence Program (“AEP”) – An academic support program conducted by high achieving upper-level students (known as Fellows) during the Fall and Spring Semester.
 In the Fall, Fellows are assigned to each first-year sections’ Contracts, Torts, and Legislation and Regulation classes.
 In the Spring one fellow is assigned to each sections' Criminal Law class.
 Fellows conduct weekly workshops on subjects such as reading and briefing cases, classroom preparation and note taking, outlining, exam preparation, and exam performance.
 Since Fellows attend classes side-by-side with their students, they provide valuable professor and course specific advice.
 Fellows also hold weekly office hours for students seeking additional help.
-Spring Schedule.
+Fall Schedule.